bryantaylor/html-email-starter/README.md

 # Configuration

 You need configure a few basic settings before use.
+This tool relies on a `config.json` file

+* Add MailChimp API key, as this uses their free CSS inliner.
+[Instructions Here](http://kb.mailchimp.com/accounts/management/about-api-keys)
-* Rename config.default.json to config.json
+* Rename `config.default.json` to `config.json`
 * Add to/from email addresses.
 This will be used by Mailgun to send tests.
 * 'To' can have multiple email addresses.
 They should be comma separated.
 * Add Mailgun credentials for testing.
 These are found by click on "[Domains](https://mailgun.com/app/domains)" in your Mailgun dashboard.
 Login usually begins with postmaster@sandbox....
 * Add [Litmus static email address](https://litmus.com/help/testing/static-email-addresses/) to automatically send the design to a Litmus test

-This now uses [MailChimp's](http://mailchimp.com/) CSS inliner as I've found it to work better across browsers.
-You will now need a Mailchimp API key which you can add to the `config.json` file.
-You can get a Mailchimp API by creating one in your Mailchimp account.
-[Instructions Here](http://kb.mailchimp.com/accounts/management/about-api-keys)

 # Using the package